What Is RankBrain and How Does It Influence SEO

 Lastly, practice.
 As you continue to make revisions, your content will become more refined, more to the point, and answering the searches questions and landing you in those top spots.

 This will continue to help your site grow and become an authority in its niche.
 The hardest part for novice SEO’s in optimizing for this type of search tends to be the lack of searches for these queries.
 Once you are able to set that aside and realize that these searches compound upon each other the better off you will be.

 Many fear Rank Brain thinking that is the thing that will kill SEO, but this could not be further from the truth.
 The bottom line is that Rank Brain is not our enemy but our friend.
 Learning to understand how search engines work and operate is the key to search engine optimization.
 The easy part is implementation.
 The SEO industry is just changing like it always has.
 White hat SEO will always thrive as long as there is a need for better search placement.
 By taking steps with your website in an ethical manner, there will always be a need for proper SEO.
 Every website on the planet, including those that rank #1 will always have an SEO issue to take care of.
 SEO is not going anywhere.
 It only grows and changes as it always has.
 Rank Brain is no exception.

-The days of picking one keyword per page has gone to the way-side.
-Instead a new era of search has come upon us.
+The days of picking one keyword per page have gone to the way-side.
+Instead, a new era of search has come upon us.
 Content that is written for humans instead of machines and machines that can understand the difference.
-Google wants websites to favor humans, natural speaking jargon, and serving up the best results for its users.
+Google wants websites to favor humans, natural speaking jargon and serving up the best results for its users.